-The state supports inter-religious peace and harmony in the country.
-In 1995, for example, the Christian-Muslim conference “Living Together under One Heaven” was held in Tashkent, attended by representatives of the World Council of Churches and a number of foreign churches.
+Efforts towards interreligious peace and harmony are evident through various initiatives.
+In 1995, the noteworthy Christian-Muslim conference “Living Together under One Sky” took place in Tashkent, attended by representatives from the World Council of Churches and foreign churches.
+This event underscores Uzbekistan’s commitment to dialogue between different faiths and peaceful coexistence.

-In 1996, the 125th anniversary of the Eparchial Administration of the Russian Orthodox Church was celebrated.
-For the first time in the history of the Patriarchate in Central Asia, Patriarch Alexey II of Moscow and all Russia took part in the celebration of this date.
-In December 1996, the Evangelical Lutheran community in Uzbekistan celebrated the 100th anniversary of the only Lutheran church in Central Asia.
+The celebrations in 1996 marking the 125th anniversary of the Eparchial Administration of the Russian Orthodox Church were historically significant.
+For the first time in the history of the patriarchate in Central Asia, Patriarch Alexey II of Moscow and all Russia participated in the festivities.
+Similarly, the evangelical Lutheran community celebrated the centennial of its only church in Central Asia in the same year.

-In March 1999, the opening of the church of the Roman Catholic Church in Samarkand took place.
-The church building was handed over to the community for use in December 1997.
-Representatives of different denominations take part in the events of the religious organisations.
+Another milestone in Uzbekistan’s religious landscape was the opening of the Roman Catholic Church in Samarkand in March 1999.
+The building was handed over to the community in December 1997, symbolizing the country’s openness to various faiths.
+The participation of representatives from different denominations in the events of religious organizations emphasizes unity in diversity and a shared desire for mutual understanding.

 - Islam – 2,050 (mosques, religious educational institutions and Islamic centres).